 That section forty-four (44) of said file be amended by striking out in the second line thereof the words "sixty days" and inserting therefor July 1st.

 And that when so amended said file do pass.

-W. H. Rows, E. S. Rolfe, ROBT.
-B. RICHARDSON, JOHN W. SCOTT, ADDISON LEECH, ROGER ALLIN, ANDREW SLOTTEN, KNUD J. NOMLAND.
+W. H. Rowe, E. S. Rolfe, ROBT.
+B. RICHARDSON, JOHN W. SCOTT, ADDISON LEECH, ROGER ALLIN, Andrew Slotten, Knud J. Nomland.

-A minority of the Committee on Legislative Department submit the following as their report: They concur with the majority of the committee as to proposed amendments to sections numbered fifteen (15), twenty-nine (29), thirtysix (36), and forty-two (42), and recommend that without further amendment six (36), and forty-two (42), and recommendation that the said file number one hundred and twenty-nine (129) do pass.
+A minority of the Committee on Legislative Department submit the following as their report: They concur with the majority of the committee as to proposed amendments to sections numbered fifteen (15), twenty-nine (29), thirtysix (36), and forty-two (42), and recommend that without further amendment six (36), and forty-two (42), and recommend which is a said file number one hundred and twenty-nine (129) do pass.

 E. A. WILLIAMS,